hirememorey/election_game/README.md

 ## 🎯 Recent Major Improvements

+### Legislation Voting Fixes (Latest)
+- **Voting Restrictions**: Players cannot vote on their own sponsored legislation
+- **Pass Turn Option**: When a player has no valid legislation to vote on, they can use "Pass Turn" to advance
+- **Backend Bug Fix**: Fixed critical issue where player index wasn't reset after voting, causing invalid player indices
+- **Frontend UI**: Added proper handling for cases where no votable legislation exists
+- **Manual Resolution**: Legislation sessions can be manually resolved when all players have voted

 ### Manual Phase Resolution System
 - **Manual Legislation Resolution**: After the term ends, players can manually trigger legislation resolution with a "Resolve Legislation" button
 - **Manual Election Resolution**: After legislation is resolved, players can manually trigger election resolution with a "Resolve Elections" button